 North Rona is the most remote island the British Isles to have ever been permanently inhabited – it lies a whopping 71km off the coast of Lewis.
-Landing by boat is tricky – the lighthouse is serviced by helicopter – but the reward is that the rugged rocky coastline gives way to a grassy and wildflower-strewn meadow.
+Landing by boat is tricky, even the lighthouse is serviced by helicopter.
+But as a reward the rugged rocky coastline gives way to a grassy and wildflower-strewn meadow.

 The local seabirds may not welcome your arrival, so take a protective umbrella.
 If you make it past them to the lighthouse you can relax with a view that it's likely no other human being has enjoyed for months.

 Getting there: if you don’t have your own helicopter, Northern Light run live-aboard cruises that take in North Rona.

 It is the misty-eyed lifetime dream of many Scottish sailors to make it out to St Kilda, the epic archipelago that lies over 64km west of the Outer Hebrides.